janoleko/LaMa/README.md

 In addition to providing fast and easy to use versions of the **forward algorithm**, this package is supposed to be a toolbox for flexible and fast model building.
 Thus, it contains more helpful functions for building HMM-like models.
-Currently these include
+Currently these include:

+- The `tpm`family with

+  - `tpm()` for calculating a homogeneous transition probability matrix via the multinomial logistic link,
+  - `tpm_g()` for calculating general inhomogeneous transition probabilty matrices,
-- `trigBasisExp()` for efficient computation of trigonometric link functions,
+  - `tpm_p()` for calculating transition matrices of periodically inhomogeneous HMMs,
-- `hsmm2hmm()` and `phsmm2phmm()` for building the transition
+  - `tpm_cont()` for calculating the transition probabilites of a continuous-time Markov chain,
-  probability matrices of HSMMs,
-- the `tpm()` family for computing various kinds of transition probability matrices, and
+  - `tpm_hsmm()` for calculating the transition matrix of an HSMM-approximating HMM, and
+  - `tpm_phsmm()` for calculating the transition matrix of a periodic-HSMM-approximating HMM.

-- the `stationary()` family to compute stationary and periodically stationary distributions.
+- The `stationary()` family to compute stationary and periodically stationary distributions.

+- `trigBasisExp()` for efficient computation of trigonometric link functions.

 Further functionalities will be added as needed.
 Have fun!